angiecho/cpen391---Project-2/README.md

-GPS/Touchscreen connections should be in their defaults Bluetooth #1 should use the 3.3V on GPIO1 - these are 6 pins up from the bottom
+GPS/Touchscreen connections should be in their defaults - both use 5V Bluetooth #1 uses the 3.3V on GPIO1 - these are 6 pins up from the bottom Bluetooth #2 mimics Bluetooth #1, but its on GPIO0 instead.